TheWhiteOx/ProjectKnight/README.md

 ProjectKnight
 =============
 A project to learn the Meteor Framework - Inspired by MUDs My very first web app on my journey to becoming a software engineer.
 Please don't mind the code ugliness!

+A live instance of the project is deployed at projectknight.meteor.com

       You can login as a new player to roam around the world